Skip to main content

 What are cloud compliance services?

-Cloud compliance services help organizations configure their cloud infrastructure to meet regulatory and security framework requirements.
-On AWS, this means implementing the specific technical controls — encryption, access management, logging, monitoring, network segmentation — required by frameworks like HIPAA, SOC 2, PCI DSS, ISO 27001, and GDPR.
-Cloud compliance services typically include a gap assessment (what is missing), remediation (implementing required controls), and audit readiness preparation (organizing evidence and preparing for assessors).
+Cloud compliance services prepare your AWS environment to pass audits for frameworks like HIPAA, SOC 2, PCI DSS, ISO 27001, and GDPR — covering the gap between what AWS secures and what you are responsible for.
+On AWS, this means implementing the specific technical controls — encryption, access management, logging, monitoring, network segmentation — your auditor will test.
+A complete engagement covers gap assessment (what is missing), remediation (implementing required controls), and audit readiness (organizing evidence and preparing for assessors).

 How long does it take to become HIPAA compliant on AWS?